 When companies consider implementing improvements to network infrastructure, these best practices should be utilized:

 - Two-factor authentication

 - Frequent password resets

 - Limiting collection and storage of unnecessary personal information

 By utilizing these best practices, the network infrastructure is built to sustain cybersecurity threats from the start.
-Although building security into processes from the start is important, re-assessment of security mitigation needs to be a part of the update process.
+Although building security into processes is important, re-assessment of security mitigation needs to be a part of the update process.
 Every year new methods of hacking and cyber abuse are constantly being developed.
 At the same time, new cybersecurity methods are also being developed to counter these new attacks.
-As most processes involve people, the training and prevention of exposure of vulnerabilities by users must be included in the process development work.
-In many instances, the innocent misuse of processes or lack of security presence of mind by company staff results in the exposure of vulnerabilities leading to hacking and ransomware activities.
+As most processes involve people, users' training and prevention of exposure of vulnerabilities must be included in the process development work.
+In many instances, employees' innocent misuse of processes or lack of security presence of mind exposes vulnerabilities, leading to hacking and ransomware activities.
 All new processes need to include training in the use of new processes focused on security.
-This training should include how to prevent some of the most common methods of attack such as phishing attacks, social engineering, and general cyber awareness.
+This training should consist of preventing some of the most common methods of attack, such as phishing attacks, social engineering, and general cyber awareness.

 Cyber risk is not going away.
-Only through constant vigilance, can these threats be thwarted and avoided.
+Only through constant vigilance can these threats be thwarted and avoided.
 Companies must have a strong cybersecurity focus when developing new processes.
 The risk from employees, remote workers, and personal devices must be constantly monitored.
 Security updates to products and processes need to be scheduled regularly to keep up with the advent of new and novel risks.
-It is critical to a company’s well-being that security is a constant focus and top-of-mind.
+Security must be a constant focus and top-of-mind to a company's well-being.
 Want a free risk assessment of how your network security performs?
-Reach out to Omni Data partners at 203-387-6664 or by email at firstname.lastname@example.org
+Reach out to Omni Data partners at 203-387-6664 or by email at email@example.com

 Omni Data LLC